 Businesses in Switzerland are not currently subject to any environmental taxes.

 Is dividend income received from resident and/or non-resident companies exempt from tax?
 If not how is it taxed?

-At a federal and cantonal level, the participation reduction regime applies, so that the effective tax rate applicable to the dividends received is proportionately reduced as per the ratio of the net dividend income over the total net taxable income, provided that the Swiss company holds at least 10% of the participation or participation rights with a market value of at least CHF 1 million.
+The participation reduction regime applies at the federal and cantonal level, meaning that the effective tax rate applicable to the dividends received is proportionately reduced as per the ratio of the net dividend income over the total net taxable income.
+To qualify for the participation reduction, the Swiss company must hold at least 10% of the participation or participation rights with a market value of at least CHF one million.
 As a result, such dividend income is usually virtually tax exempt.

-Some disadvantages include the high cost of doing business in Switzerland, as well as strict regulations in some areas of law such as immigration law, particularly regarding work permits granted to non-EU nationals.
+Some disadvantages include the high cost of doing business in Switzerland, as well as strict regulations in some areas of law such as immigration law, particularly regarding work permits for non-EU nationals.